DobieDevelopments/CST8152-Compilers/README.md

 # CST8152-Compilers
-Developed the front end of a compiler for the PLATYPUS programming language, using C.
+a course in which I developed the front end of a compiler for the PLATYPUS programming language, using C.

 This course was an introduction to the basic principles and development cycle for developing a functional compiler using one programming language to translate text into another.

+#Compiler Project
 A front end compiler for the PLATYPUS programming language created by our professor.
 Using a buffer, scanner, and parser.
 Tools used:
 - MS Visual Studio